shereshevskiy/neuro_consultant_bot/README.md

-# Telegram Bot with ChatGPT Integration
+# Telegram Bot with ChatGPT Integration and RAG Technology

 This project is a Telegram bot that uses ChatGPT for processing user questions.
 It features asynchronous communication with the backend, user request tracking, and request history management.